Mexico: Independence era (1808–1855)

 Mexico's ability to maintain its independence and establish a viable government was in question.
-Spain attempted to reconquer its former colony during the 1820s, but eventually recognized its independence.
+Spain attempted to reconquer its former colony during the 1820s but eventually recognized its independence.
 France attempted to recoup losses it claimed for its citizens during Mexico's unrest and blockaded the Gulf Coast during the so-called Pastry War of 1838–1839.
-General Antonio López de Santa Anna emerged as a national hero because of his role in both these conflicts; he lost a leg in combat during the Pastry War, which he used for political purposes to show his sacrifice for the nation.
-Santa Anna came to dominate the politics for the next 25 years, often known as the "Age of Santa Anna", until his own overthrow in 1855.
+General Antonio López de Santa Anna emerged as a national hero because of his role in both these conflicts; Santa Anna came to dominate the politics for the next 25 years, often known as the "Age of Santa Anna", until his overthrow in 1855.

-Mexico also contended with indigenous groups which controlled territory that Mexico claimed in the north.
-The Comanche controlled a huge territory in the sparsely populated region of central and northern Texas.
-Wanting to stabilize and develop the frontier, the Mexican government encouraged Anglo-American immigration into present-day Texas, a region that bordered that United States.
-There were few settlers from central Mexico moving to this remote and hostile territory.
-Mexico by law was a Catholic country; the Anglo Americans were primarily Protestant English speakers from the southern United States.
+Mexico also contended with indigenous groups that controlled the territory that Mexico claimed in the north.
+For example, the Comanche controlled a huge territory in sparsely populated central and northern Texas.
+Wanting to stabilize and develop that area — and as few people from central Mexico had chosen to resettle to this remote and hostile territory — the Mexican government encouraged Anglo-American immigration into present-day Texas, a region that bordered that United States.
+Mexico by law was a Catholic country; the Anglo-Americans were primarily Protestant English speakers from the southern United States.
 Some brought their black slaves, which after 1829 was contrary to Mexican law.

 In 1835, Santa Anna sought to centralize government rule in Mexico, suspending the 1824 constitution and promulgating the Seven Laws, which placed power in his hands.
-As a result, civil war spread across the country.
+As a result, civil war spread across Mexico.
 Three new governments declared independence: the Republic of Texas, the Republic of the Rio Grande and the Republic of Yucatán.
 The largest blow to Mexico was the U.S. invasion of Mexico in 1846 in the Mexican–American War.
 Mexico lost much of its sparsely populated northern territory, sealed in the 1848 Treaty of Guadalupe Hidalgo.
-Despite that disastrous loss, Conservative Santa Anna returned to the presidency yet again and then was ousted and exiled in the Liberal Revolution of Ayutla.
+Despite that disastrous loss, Santa Anna returned to the presidency yet again before being ousted and exiled in the Liberal Revolution of Ayutla.